QualiTorque/qualitorque.github.io/docs/workflows/workflows-use-cases.md

 workflow:
   scope: env_resource
-  label-selector: aws_instance # will be available for all aws ec2 resources type
+  labels-selector: aws_instance # will be available for all aws ec2 resources type

 inputs:
   ebs_volume_size: